WELCOME TO

 Michael Block

 Michael Block is an entrepreneur and philanthropist.
 He began his career at Hasbro and continues in the toy and game industry with over 20 year’s experience in international sales and marketing.
 In addition, he has been in the health and wellness industry for the past 10 years owning greenmonkey® yoga and currently is a private investor in several initiatives.
-He currently sits on the Boards of Voices for Children, Feeding South Florida, Swipe Out Hunger and the Block Family Foundation.
-Michael earned his BA from American University.
+He currently sits on the Boards of Voices for Children, Feeding South Florida, Swipe Out Hunger, and the Block Family Foundation.
+Block earned his bachelor of arts degree from American University.

 Director of the Board